Skip to content

 "There's a huge opportunity for you to begin to use video as part of the sales process"

 My typical video would be something like “It's Brian here from Hubspot.
 I noticed you were just on the website and requested a demonstration.
-But first let's have an initial conversation at some stage this week and off the back of that, we can look to schedule that in and I'm going to include my meetings link in the calendar invite or in the email and feel free to book time with me.”
+But first, let's have an initial conversation at some stage this week and off the back of that, we can look to schedule that in and I'm going to include my meetings link in the calendar invite or in the email and feel free to book time with me.”
 That's it.

 "Keep it short and sweet"

-In terms of where I allocate my time is the likes of these people.
-So any high or medium needs and what I have is kind of a process whereby it's a five step process, which I'll go through on the next line.
-The other thing when it comes to prospecting, is that a no is as good as he?
-For example, if I speak to Andrew and Andrew was a prospect and he says, Brian, I'm actually not interested, that's fine.
+For example, if I speak to Andrew and Andrew is a prospect and he says, Brian, I'm not interested, that's fine.
 We'll part ways as friends and I'll spend my time looking for the next prospect who potentially I can help.
-That's always the attitude that we have in house, which is a no is as good as a yes.
+That's always the attitude that we have in-house, which is a no is as good as a yes.
 You can't help everyone.

 Be smart with your time